widgetti/solara/solara/website/pages/documentation/getting_started/content/07-deploying/00-overview.md

 ---
 title: Overview of how to deploy your Solara application or dashboard
-description: Solara apps can be easily either self hosted, or hosted on a variety of cloud platforms
+description: Solara apps can be easily either self hosted, or hosted on a variety of cloud platforms.
 ---
 # Deploying a solara app